Purdue University Office of Admissions logo

 Radiological Health Sciences

-This major is dedicated to advancing the biomedical, health and scientific uses of radiation while protecting individuals, communities, and the environment from its harmful effects.
-This major is also associated with the application of radiation in medicine, such as for the diagnosis and treatment of disease.
+This major is dedicated to advancing the biomedical, health and scientific uses of radiation while protecting individuals, communities and the environment from its harmful effects.
+This major applies radiation to medicine to ensure the safe use and maintenance of equipment that diagnoses and treats disease.

-Students within this major have the opportunity to complete excellent internships within industry and health care facilities.
-The School of Health Sciences also has a 3T MRI machine located on campus where undergraduate students can assist in research related to medical imaging.
+Students within this major can complete excellent internships within industry and health care facilities.
+The School of Health Sciences also has a 3T MRI machine located on campus where undergraduate students can engage in medical imaging research.

-Graduates in Radiological Health Sciences (RADH) develop and apply scientific and engineering practices for the effective and safe use of radiation.
-In addition to multiple Health Sciences and Physics courses, students within this major will have the opportunity to complete up to 6 courses in Nuclear Engineering, Mechanical Engineering, and Nuclear Pharmacy to create a well-rounded foundation in radiological health.
-Internships are strongly encouraged and opportunities are available in industry (measurement and instrumentation and nuclear energy), research (safety of radionucladies/radiopharmacy), medicine (therapeutics and diagnostics), and government.
+Graduates in radiological health sciences (RADH) develop and apply scientific and engineering practices for the effective and safe use of radiation.
+RADH coursework includes a strong foundation in STEM including a physics minor and the opportunity to supplement radiation health science courses with nuclear engineering, mechanical engineering, and occupational and environmental health sciences courses.
+Internships are strongly encouraged, and opportunities are available in industry (measurement and instrumentation and nuclear energy), research (safety of radionucladies/radiopharmacy), medicine (therapeutics and diagnostics), and government.

 School of Health Sciences Honors Program